 Compliance Factors: Statutes, Executive Orders, and Regulations listed at 24 CFR 50.4, 58.5, and 58.6 Was compliance achieved at the broad level of review?
 If Yes: Describe compliance determinations made at the broad level.
 If No: Describe the policy, standard, or process to be followed in the site-specific review.
-STATUTES, EXECUTIVI & 58.6 E ORDERS, AND REGULATIONS LISTED AT 24 CFR 50.4 Airport Hazards 24 CFR Part 51 Subpart D Yes No □ ⊠ The purpose of 24 CFR Part 51D is to promote compatible land uses around civil airports and military airfields.
+STATUTES, EXECUTIVE ORDERS, AND REGULATIONS LISTED AT 24 CFR 50.4 & 58.6 Airport Hazards 24 CFR Part 51 Subpart D Yes No □ ⊠ The purpose of 24 CFR Part 51D is to promote compatible land uses around civil airports and military airfields.
 It is HUD policy not to provide any assistance to projects and actions in Runway Protection, Accident Potential, or Clear Zones if the project is frequently used or occupied by people.
 To ensure compatible land use development, the site's proximity to civil and military airports must be determined.
 In accordance with 24 CFR 51.301(c), civil airports are defined as commercial service airports designated by the Federal Aviation Administration's National Plan of Integrated Airport Systems (NPIAS).
-In Ventura County, there are two NPIAS identified airports for public use, Camarillo Airport and Oxnard Airport, however neither are classified as a commercial service airport.
+In Ventura County, there are two NPIAS identified airports for public use, Camarillo Airport and Oxnard Airport, however neither are classified as a commercial service airport (U.S. Department of Transportation, 2020).
 HUD regulations include restrictions on construction and major rehabilitation in clear zones and accident potential zones associated with runways at military airfields.
-Ventura County, which operates the Naval Air Station Point Mugu located west of Camarillo adjacent to the Pacific Ocean.
-The Naval Air Station Point Mugu is an active military installation and maintains a
+Ventura County, which operates the